-Prostate Cancer Screening Using a Prostate-specific Antigen (PSA) Test or Digital Rectal Exam
+Prostate Cancer Screening Using a PSA Test or Digital Exam

 This recommendation is provided solely for informational purposes and is not intended as a substitute for consultation with a medical professional.
 Patients with any specific questions about this recommendation or their individual situation should consult their physician.

 The Choosing Wisely®(www.choosingwisely.org) campaign was created as an initiative of the American Board of Internal Medicine (ABIM) Foundation(www.abimfoundation.org) to improve health care quality.
 More than 70 specialty societies have identified commonly used tests or procedures within their specialties that are possibly overused.